t0t3m/Porcupine/Readme.md

   - python >= 2.7<br>
   - python-wxgtk2.8 >= 2.8.12.1<br>
   - pyudev >= 0.16.1<br>
+  - secure-delete (this is the name on ubuntu repos, check for your own distribution)<br>
     e.g. On Ubuntu 11.04: sudo apt-get install python-wxgtk2.8 python<br>
          About pyudev >= 0.16.1 on ubuntu systems  look at:<br>
          https://launchpad.net/ubuntu/raring/i386/python-pyudev/0.16.1-1<br>

 **Should:**<br>
-- HD with Full Disk Encryption enabled e with a sifficient strong password
+- HD with Full Disk Encryption enabled e with a sifficient strong password.
+This permits to maximize the effets<br>

 # Usage:

 Simply run it with superadmin privileges.<br>

-e.g. To run and detach from console: _sudo nohup ./Porcupine.py &_<br>
+e.g. To run and detach from console: _sudo nohup ./porcupine.py &_<br>

 # ToDo: